Andropause in the workplace

 No – although typically referred to as the “male menopause”, andropause occurs steadily as men age, averaging around a 1 to 2% drop in testosterone levels each year, as opposed to menopause which occurs suddenly.

-Under the Health and Safety at Work etc Act 1974 (HSWA), employers have a duty to ensure the health, safety, and welfare of all employees – including from symptoms brought on by andropause.
+While there is no specific law that covers the andropause, under the Health and Safety at Work etc Act 1974 (HSWA), employers have a duty to ensure the health, safety, and welfare of all employees – including from symptoms brought on by andropause.

 If you experience severe andropause symptoms, you may be classed as disabled, and therefore will be protected under the Equality Act 2010 from discrimination.